The Early Career Conference Award – Previous Winners

 Michelle Bond is a trainee faculty librarian at Liverpool Hope University with interests in information literacy teaching, reading and the use of social media in higher education.
 A recent graduate of the iSchool at the University of Sheffield, Michelle wrote her dissertation on recreational reading in academic libraries.
 Michelle is co-sponsored by the Academic Division.

 Rosie Hare works in the E-Learning team as a Digital Facilitator at Middlesbrough College and is studying towards an MSc in Information and Library Studies via distance learning at Robert Gordon University, Aberdeen.
 Rosie is co-sponsored by the Leadership & Management Division.
+Rosie’s reflections on the conference were published to the SLA Europe blog in two parts: Part 1 and Part 2.

 Lindsay Robinson is the Acquisitions Librarian at the Bodleian Law Library, where she has worked in a variety of roles since joining as a Graduate Library Trainee in 2007.
 Lindsay was awarded an MSc in Library and Information Studies from City University in 2011.
 Lindsay is co-sponsored by the Legal Division (supported by Jones McClure Publishing)